 - Expenses for renting or buying property

-If you go it alone, before meeting the auditor, you should follow the steps outlined above.
-For the best chances of success, you may want to hire – or even switch accountants – to get a fresh set of eyes on your books.
+If you go it alone, you should follow the steps outlined above before meeting the auditor.
+For the best chances of success, you may want to hire – or even switch – accountants to get a fresh set of eyes on your books.

 How to Avoid an Audit

-The IRS audits businesses for a variety of reasons, and while you may not be able to prevent an audit 100 percent of the time, you can minimize your risk by incorporating sound business practices that come from working with a professional accountant.
+The IRS audits businesses for a variety of reasons.
+While you may not be able to prevent an audit 100 percent of the time, you can minimize your risk by incorporating sound business practices that come from working with a professional accountant.

 Evaluate Your Current Accounting Situation